 1.2 Story behind the build

-Main target was to build a gaming computer in a Playstation case.
-With the exterial look as intact as possible but work as modern tech regarding the Input/Output.
-For convenience, USB and HDMI output was a minimum requirement.
+My main goal was to build a gaming computer inside a PlayStation case.
+The goal was to keep the exterior as intact as possible while making it function like modern technology in terms of input and output.
+For convenience, USB and HDMI output were minimum requirements.

-With an already built-in PSU I early decided to keep this and the original power cord and PSU.
-This meant I was restricted to a 10 W for the internal parts.
+Since it already had a built-in PSU, I decided early on to keep it along with the original power cord.
+This meant I was restricted to 10 W for the internal components.

-After some research the choice fell on the DE10-Nano (5V, 2A) and the MiSTer project.
-I like the thought of accurate hardware as the backbone to run retro games on.
+After some research, I chose the DE10-Nano (5V, 2A) and the MiSTer project.
+I liked the idea of using accurate hardware as the backbone for running retro games.
 Since some skilled programmers like FPGAzumSpass (Twitter, Youtube, Patreon) and Laxer3A (Twitter, Patreon) work(ed) on the PSX core.
-It would of course be nice if this build could play PS1 games in the future.
-And maybe, just maybe I could pick up some of the long forgotten PS1 games from the bottom of that old nostalgic box in the attic when this is all done.
+Of course, it would be nice if this build could play PS1 games in the future.
+And maybe, just maybe, I could dig out some long-forgotten PS1 games from that nostalgic old box in the attic when this is all done.

 Wait, what?!
-Not familiar with the MiSTer FPGA?
-OK, let’s start from the begin.
+Are you not familiar with MiSTer FPGA?
+OK, let’s start from the beginning.
 I then recommend you to read a bit on the retro gaming phenomena Here, Here and/or watch some good YouTube videos on it, like this one below, before continuing this article:

-My main concern before I started of this build was the power consumption of the Terasic DE10-Nano board, together with all the additional accessories like:
+My main concern before I started this build was the power consumption of the Terasic DE10-Nano board, together with all the additional accessories, such as:

 a non-powered USB splitter or USB hub inside the case.